JasonLeisure/games/Word Scramble/wordscramble.md

 6. Use the "Hint" button to get hints about the current word.
 7. Try to achieve the highest score and enjoy the game!

+## Acknoweledgements

+1. Created by: Jason Leisure
-Feel free to explore and enjoy the Word Scramble game.
+2. Music by: 8 bit menu by David Renda on fesliyanstudios.com Feel free to explore and enjoy the Word Scramble game.

 Enjoy playing Word Scramble!